The short story...

 Her likes include dreams, running, Hayao Miyazaki, Radiohead and rabbits, and dislikes are not limited to road rage, bananas and exclamation marks (they’re evil).

 Katherine now lives in Ottawa, Canada, but regularly returns to Australia to attend festivals and visit schools and libraries.
-She lives with her poet husband and their ridiculous but loveable dog.
+She lives with her husband, a well respected poet, and their ridiculous but loveable dog.